 Being that it was lunchtime, I opted for their country buffet line.
-Since I was vegetarian, I could only get the non meat items.
+Since I am a vegetarian, I could only get the non-meat items.
 However, I didn’t feel left out in the least.
 In addition to a salad bar, they had a wealth of different sides, including mashed potatoes, corn, yams, green beans, and rice.

 The food was delicious, however it was on the lighter tasting side compared to what I usually eat.
 This is the kind of grub that after a round or two you will be filled up..maybe so full that you don’t have room for dessert!